AntonioAlgaida/Vocals2Song/README.md

 ## Dataset created:
 The dataset created are 2274 images of voices (~16GB) and it's 2274 images of mixtures (~16GB).
 Each image has a resolution of 2056 x 513 pixels.
+This resolution is important, as each pixel of the image contains information both temporally and frequently.
+Therefore, it is not possible to change the resolution of the image to a smaller size.
+This damages the performance of the network, but with adequate hardware, the performance is adequate.

 ## Where can this approach be applied?
    * Applications where you enter a voice and get a music appropriate to that voice.